sunrise-stake/docs/docs/home.md

 #### Transparent unstaking

 The deposited stake retains full liquidity and can be traded back to SOL by  the user any time.
 At present, no fees (beyond the solana network fee of 5000 lamports) apply to unstaking high values when the user withdraws with a delay of 2-3 days, otherwise a fee of 0.3% is incurred for immediate withdrawals.
 This is done to secure sufficient liquidity of the staking pool.

+#### Liquid Staking
+Liquid staking is a method of staking that allows stakers to unstake without the typical 2-3 day withdrawal period.
+Sunrise proxies the [Marinade Finance](https://docs.marinade.finance/) protocol, which allows liquid staking through the use of liquidity pools.

 _NOTE_: In the future, Sunrise Stake aims at offering entirely feeless liquid unstaking.
+Sunrise will also proxy additional staking protocols.

 #### Strengthening the Solana Ecosystem
 Our protocol also secures and decentralizes the Solana blockchain; staking your SOL with liquid staking protocols such as Marinade Finance and Solblaze means that your SOL is distributed to a wider network of validators.